ABCD-EDU/textra-messaging-app/README.md

 #### Installation
 Step 1.
 Extract the zip file into a safe location in your PC or "C:\Program Files\***Folder Name***".<br/>
 Change **Folder Name** to MySQL Connector or Java FX<br/>
 Step 2.
-Go to IDEA and select File > Project Structure > Libraries<br/>
+Go to IDEA and select File > Project Structure > Modules<br/>
 Step 3.
-Here, we can now import the Libraries that we'll use.<br/>
+Click the + button on the right side window and click add JARs or Directories<br/>
+Step 4.
+Here select all the files in your javafx/lib folder including the zip file<br/>
+Step 5.
+Now, go to Run > Edit Configurations and add this into your VM options --module-path "path to javafx/lib" --add-modules=javafx.controls,javafx.fxml<br/>

 ### For JDBC:
 For the MySQL Connector, choose mysql-connector-java-<'version'>-bin.jar to import as an external library.